Influencer Marketing vs Paid Ads Which is Best for Your Brand

 Best for: Building trust with a specific audience or targeting niche markets.

-- Paid Ads:
+• Paid Ads:

 With paid ads, you can reach a broader audience.
-Platforms like Facebook Ads Manager allow you to target based on location, interests, age, and behavior, making it highly scalable.
+Platforms like Facebook Ads Manager allow you to target based on location, interests, age, and behaviour, making it highly scalable.
 However, audiences may not always be as receptive since ads are often seen as overt promotions.

 Best for: Driving consistent traffic across broad demographics.